Microservices Architecture for Enterprise Software Development

 - Spring Boot Actuator module helps to implement health check API for any service.

-Though Microservices is great architecture, but we need to follow some basic guidelines while designing an application.
+Though Microservices is great architecture, we need to follow some basic guidelines while designing an application.

 - It should follow the Single responsibility principle.
 Because this with a limited and focused business scope will help in agility and delivery of service.

-- During the design phase, must find boundaries, and align them with business capabilities.
+- During the design phase, we must find boundaries, and align them with business capabilities.

-- Make sure to design independent deployment and developing component.
+- Make sure to design independent deployment and developing components.
 Also, the focus should be on the scope of microservices and not on making the service smaller.